krishnakadiyala/NPAcourse/labs/XLab_14_Deploying_Configs_Netmiko.md

-## Lab 14 - Deploying Configurations with Netmiko
+## EXTRA LAB - Deploying Configurations with Netmiko

 In this lab, you will continue to build on what you learned in the Netmiko building more useful scripts.